Anonymous-People/ICV_Vulnerabilities/Attack_surfaces/Attack_surface.md

 - The 15 mid-range attacks are primarily directed towards the radio, with 12 instances reported.
 - The 336 remote attacks are largely concentrated in the cloud platform, accounting for 245 instances, and the APP (Application), with 64 instances.

+Here are three insights gleaned from Table.
+1:

+1. **In-Vehicle Components are High-Risk for Short-Range Attacks:** The majority of short-range vulnerabilities are associated with in-vehicle systems like IVI, ECU, and T-Box.
+This suggests a need for enhanced security measures within vehicle electronics to mitigate the risk of local attacks.
+2. **Radio Systems are Vulnerable to Mid-Range Threats:** With all mid-range attacks targeting the radio, it indicates that radio systems may have specific vulnerabilities that need to be addressed to prevent potential mid-range security breaches.
+3. **Cloud and APP Platforms are Prime Targets for Remote Attacks:** The high number of remote attacks on cloud platforms and applications indicates that these areas are critical targets for cyber threats.
+Strengthening security protocols for cloud services and mobile applications should be a priority to protect against remote exploitation.

 ### Vulnerability type and attack surface